xuancanhit99/ai_model_gateway/docs/api.md

 # 📘 API Documentation

-This document provides detailed information about the AI Model Gateway API endpoints.
+This document provides detailed information about the Hyper AI Gateway API endpoints.

 ## 📑 Table of Contents